muratk3n/thirdwave/en/tweets/2019/week37.md

 ---

-This guy is a financier, fine; but are you adding so much more value than, say, a parent, who work for free?
+This guy is a financier, fine; but are you adding so much more value than, say, a parent, who works for free?

 "New generation wants to earn money without [a job]"